-Pine Bush – New York’s “Secret” UFO And Paranormal Hot-Spot?First Published: September 29, 2018 Last updated: October 30th, 2018 Estimated Reading Time: 6 minutes 3 comments
+Pine Bush – New York’s “Secret” UFO And Paranormal Hot-Spot?First Published: September 29, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 6 minutes Posted in: Supernatural 4 comments

 We have examined before the mysterious and intriguing UFO sightings of the early-1980s in Hudson Valley, New York.
 And how these sightings are still happening today.
 However, while Hudson Valley is perhaps one of the first places that might come to mind when thinking of UFOs and strange activity in the state of New York, it would appear that the true epicenter of such bizarre activity is the apparently typical and quiet suburb of Pine Bush.

 Indeed, while the locals are happy to talk of their latest strange sightings, such is their normality to Pine Bush residents, outsiders regularly travel to the area, risking (and receiving) fines for trespassing, in order to catch a glimpse of these apparently otherworldly visitors.
 And to investigate for themselves the multiple conspiracies connected to the region.

 Before we look at this seemingly darkly unique location a little further, check out the short video below.
 It shows a number of strange UFO sightings in the area captured on video.

 The Initial Investigations Of Ellen Crystal